About Us

 Cycling

-One More City is an annual cycling campaign that moves from city to city, starting from where the previous year’s ride has finished.
-In 2017 we rode from London to Paris in 24 hours, then in 2018 we undertook the 600k from Paris to Amsterdam over 3 days.
-For 2019 we rode 720km from Amsterdam to Strasbourg over 4 days.
-In 2020, we rode a 750k loop from London and back, taking in the Peak District, Shropshire, the Cotswolds and the Chilterns.
-2021 was still under the shadow of COVID, and our route took us from Reading to Penzance.
-We were back on the road in 2022, finally heading back to Strasbourg to ride to Munich.
-In 2023 we rode from Munich to Venice and will be continuing on from Venice to Rome in 2024.
+One More City is an annual cycling campaign that moves from city to city, starting from where the previous year’s ride finished.
+In 2017, we rode from London to Paris in 24 hours, followed by a 600km ride from Paris to Amsterdam over 3 days in 2018.
+In 2019, we rode 720km from Amsterdam to Strasbourg over 4 days.
+In 2020, we took on a 750km loop from London, passing through the Peak District, Shropshire, the Cotswolds, and the Chilterns.
+2021 was still impacted by COVID, and our route took us from Reading to Penzance.
+In 2022, we finally returned to the road, riding from Strasbourg to Munich.
+In 2023, we rode from Munich to Venice and continued the journey from Venice to Rome in 2024.

 research

 One More City is focused on raising funds for research into secondary breast cancer, a disease which killed nearly 12,000 women in 2016 in the UK alone.
-For more information about secondary breast cancer and the ground-breaking research we are funding, please (see the Why We Ride section).
-One More City works with The Institue of Cancer Research and Imperial College London.
+For more information about secondary breast cancer and the ground-breaking research we are funding, (please see the Why We Ride section).
+One More City works with The Institute of Cancer Research (ICR), Imperial College London, University of California San Francisco, Memorial Sloan Kettering, and the Peter MacCallum Cancer Centre.

 endurance